DataJuggler/DataTier.Net/README.md

 Update 4.3.2023: I fixed the Project Templates for .NET7.
-Working on a new release version now.
+I am Working on a new release version now.

 Update 3.12.2023: I fixed the install version path not opening the SQL Scripts required to install DataTier.Net.